Who we are

 Please contact us at email@example.com if you wish to make a request.

-We use a third party providers, ActiveCampaign and Gmass, to deliver our e-newsletters.
+We use third party providers, Hubspot and Gmass, to deliver our e-newsletters and other forms of marketing.
 We gather statistics around email opening and clicks using industry standard technologies.
-For more information, please see ActiveCampaign’s privacy notice here and Gmass’ privacy information here.
+For more information, please see Hubspot’s privacy notice here and Gmass’ privacy information here.

 You may choose to stop receiving our marketing emails by following the unsubscribe instructions included in these emails, or you can contact us at firstname.lastname@example.org